vliz-be-opsci/py-trav-harv/docs/examples.rst

 Using the CLI
 -------------

-You can use the `pytravharv` package from the command line like this:
+You can use the `travharv` package from the command line like this:

 .. code-block:: bash

-   python -m pytravharv <arguments>
+   python -m travharv <arguments>

 For example, if you want to use the `TravHarvExecuter` module, you might do something like this:

 .. code-block:: bash

-   python -m pytravharv TravHarvExecuter --config <config_file>
+   python -m travharv TravHarvExecuter --config <config_file>

 Replace `<config_file>` with the path to your configuration file.